Expanded Community Farm Visit Program for Youth

 Results and discussion:

-*Note: we were unable to collect information on KASA changes from the largest group that visited the farm (42 students) because of time constraints.
+*Note: we were unable to collect information on KASA changes from one of the larger group that visited the farm (42 students) because of time constraints.

 We observed that younger (middle school or younger) students from urban areas expressed mostly gaining new knowledge about the basics of agricultural production - such as how plants grow, seasonality, and different types of crops.
 While these students showed interest and engagement in the concepts they were learning, it was hard for many students to discuss them deeply because they were being introduced to these concepts for the first time.
 In some cases, these students were also disinterested in hands-on activities, both because they did not have a deep understanding of the topic and, often, for basic logistical reasons as well: not wanting to get clothes or hands dirty, being wary of trying new things, or feeling that it was too hot or cold outside.